 Author: Redmond O’Hanlon

-This book tells the story of the author’s 1983 journey to the center of Borneo through the Malaysian state of Sarawak.
+Into the Heart of Borneo tells the story of the author’s 1983 journey to the center of Borneo through the Malaysian state of Sarawak.
 No expedition had attempted this journey since 1926 because of the thick jungle and unforgiving terrain.
 Not phased by this, Redmond, along with fellow journalist and poet James Fenton and native guides, set out on their grand adventure.

 Redmond does a fantastic job of weaving this tale, and even makes numerous references to previous expeditions into Borneo to give the reader some historical perspective.
 Personally, I really enjoyed the humor that Redmond was able to bring to the telling of an otherwise dangerous and perilous adventure.